Make Your Own Backpack

-When you make your own backpack, you can guarantee the quality of the finished product by using a quality thread and back-stitching to secure all of your seams.
+When you make your backpack, you can guarantee the quality of the finished product by using a quality thread and back-stitching to secure all of your seams.
 Since you are choosing the fabric and trims, your backpack can be in any color or pattern you want.
-There will be no mistaking which backpack belongs to who when yours is an original!
+There will be no mistaking which backpack belongs to who when yours is an original.

-This free back pattern features two front pockets and two side pockets.
-The padded straps ensure it's comfortable to wear and it is large enough to hold everything you need to carry.
+This free back pattern features two front and two side pockets.
+The padded straps ensure it's comfortable to wear and is large enough to hold everything you need to carry.

 - Print out of pattern pieces

-- 1 yard of 60" wide fabric: 1 1/2" yards of 45" fabric—nylon, ripstop nylon, canvas, denim, duck or other sturdy fabric.
+- 1 yard of 60-inch wide fabric: 1 1/2 yards of 45-inch fabric—nylon, ripstop nylon, canvas, denim, duck, or other sturdy fabric.
 Consider using pieced scraps and coordinating fabrics or quilted fabrics.

 - Thread to match your fabric

-- Batting or padding: two 5" by 16" and more if you want to pad more than the straps Padding can be batting, fleece scraps, blanket scraps or similar material.
+- Batting or padding: two 5 inches by 16 inches or more if you want to pad more than the straps Padding can be batting, fleece scraps, blanket scraps, or similar material.

 - 18-inch purse zipper